Footprints: A Forensic Analysis

 • If the footprints are on easily removable articles, these should be taken into custody.

-• If the footprints are inside the room and they cannot be immediately removed or recorded, then the room should be locked.
+• If the footprints are inside the room and cannot be immediately removed or recorded, then the room should be locked.

-• If the prints are in open places, where persons ignorant of the occurrence generally come and go , it may be necessary to post a guard, besides covering the prints.
+• If the prints are in open places, where persons ignorant of the occurrence generally come and go, it may be necessary to post a guard besides covering the prints.

 👢Collection Of Footprints